Ligny-en-Barrois

-The town is in the arrondissement of Bar-le-Duc, beside the canal that links the rivers Rhine and Marne, fifteen kilometres to the south east of Bar-le-Duc: it is the administrative seat of the canton Ligny-en-Barrois.
-The population comprises 4,018 inhabitants (2019) and the area of Ligny is 32.26 km².
-The inhabitants are called in French Linéens.
+The town is in the arrondissement of Bar-le-Duc, beside the canal that links the rivers Rhine and Marne, fifteen kilometres to the south east of Bar-le-Duc: it is the administrative seat of the canton of Ligny-en-Barrois.
+The area of Ligny-en-Barrois is 32.26 km2.

 A principal employer is the French Evobus motor bus assembly plant.
 Ligny is also the home town of the Essilor company which specialises in ophthalmic lens production.

 Population

+The inhabitants are called Linéens in French.

 Twin towns – sister cities

 Ligny-en-Barrois is twinned with: